hugo-dc/hugo-dc.com/posts/2015-07-14-gui-automation-with-python.markdown

 shell.sendKeys(key)
 ```

-In [this site](http://ss64.com/vb/sendkeys.html) you can find how to send
+In [this site: http://ss64.com/vb/sendkeys.html](http://ss64.com/vb/sendkeys.html) you can find how to send
 special keys such as INSERT, ENTER, etc.

 -------------------------------------------------------------